Here is a list of gift items to help the gamer in your life organize their games better, leading to less space required and quicker startup time.

 I have to credit my wife for the inspiration for this #GamerGiftGuide.
 A couple of years ago she gave up on buying me new games.
 Anything I wanted I bought and no one but me was able to keep track of what I owned and what I didn’t.
 She came up with a brilliant idea, instead of buying me games she would buy me something for the games I already owned.

-Disclosure: Some links in this post are Amazon affiliate links.
-As an Amazon associate, I earn from qualifying purchases.
+Disclosure: Some links in this post are affiliate links.
+As an Amazon Associate, I earn from qualifying purchases.

 Plano is the industry standard for plastic containers with dividers in them.
-They are durable, cheap and come in a crazy number of sizes.
+They are durable, cheap, and come in a crazy variety of sizes and shapes.
 There is even a geeklist over at boardgamegeek.com that can tell you what box is best for what games.
 Check that out here: O Plano boxes, how do I love thee?

 The most popular Plano box seems to be the Plano 23600 Stowaway with Adjustable Dividers.
-These fit great in most board game style boxes and are perfect for games like Agricola and Caverna.
+The 3600 fits great in most board game boxes and are perfect for games like Agricola and Caverna.
 The Plano 3448 and 3449 are perfect for smaller games.
 I also know at least one local gamer who goes for the full-on Plano 1374 Tackle Box for transporting their X-Wing collection.